Welcome to the second part of our two-part blog series on how to get the most out of your landing pages.

 Conclusion

-When building your landing page, remember to have a single goal, with all the elements on the page leading the reader to one clear CTA.
-This can be very effective at gathering user information, converting leads, and even growing your newsletter database (you can use a simple checkbox for this).
+When building your landing page, ensure a single goal with all elements guiding readers to one clear CTA.
+This is highly effective for gathering info, converting leads, and growing your newsletter database.

 Try it.
 It’s worth it.